Welcome to UBC School of Music!

 Large and small and incredibly diverse, our student ensembles range in size from trios and quartets to the 110-member UBC Symphony Orchestra.
 They play in dozens of traditions and styles, from Bach to jazz to Balinese Gamelan and everything in between.
 They perform in superb facilities on campus and around Vancouver.

-There are also elected division representatives for Strings; Winds, Brass, Percussion; Opera and Voice; Keyboard; Education, and Composition.
-These representatives serve as liaisons between MUSA, the students, and music faculty.
+There are elected year representatives, who serve as liaisons between MUSA, the students, and music faculty.

 Currently, MUSA has scheduled weekly meetings that are open to all music students.
 Meeting agenda and minutes are available on the MUSA Facebook group as well as the MUSA bulletin board on the 4th floor of the Music Building.